luc1dIy/calamari-ios/README.md

 # calamari-ios
-official release of the calamari-ios source code by marie
+(not mine lol i forked it) official release of the calamari-ios source code by marie

 if u want to see what machport helped me with go to what_machport_made_with_marie.xm